amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 ---
 layout: post
-title: Reducing High Dimensional Data with <B>Principle Component Analysis (PCA)</B> and <b>{prcomp}</b>
+title: Reducing High Dimensional Data with <B>Principle Component Analysis (PCA)</B> and <b>prcomp</b>
 category: Machine Learning
 tags: exploring modeling
 year: 2014
 month: 10
 day: 13
 published: true
-summary: In this R walkthrough, I'll show you how <B>PCA</B> can reduce a 1000+ variable data set into 10 variables and barely lose accuracy!
+summary: In this R walkthrough, we'll see how <B>PCA</B> can reduce a 1000+ variable data set into 10 variables and barely lose accuracy!
 This is incredible, and everytime I play around with this, I still get amazed!
 image: dimension-reduction/pca.png
 ---